rimoza/grocerry-web-app/README.md

 Title: Freshly picked from nature
 Description: We provide you with various fresh grocery with 10% off for every $50 purchase

+## What We Do

+Title : What we do
+Description : We help thousands of people reduce food waste.